UKRSE/UKRSE.github.io/events.md

 layout: default
 ---

+# 2016 RSE Conference

+The RSE Conference is the first conference to focus exclusively on the issues that affect people who write and use software in research.
+It is not a standard academic conference!
+We welcome researchers, but we also want to hear from people who may not typically attend conferences.
+It’s a community conference: get involved and help us build the RSE Community.

+It will be held at the [Museum of Science and Industry, Manchester](http://msimanchester.org.uk/) on September 15-16 2016.
+For more information, please visit [the conference website](conf2016).

 # AGM and Hackday

 If you want be a part of the community, come to our AGM and hackday which takes place on 15-16 September at King’s College London.
 It’s a free event thanks to our sponsor [Maudsley Digital](http://www.maudsleylearning.com/about-maudsley-learning/).